updated on 06.04.2021 at 15h25

 This measure has been extended until 24 May 2021.
 It should be noted that the leave for family support shall end if the approved care structure notifies the Minister that it has resumed all or part of its activities and that there is a place available in the approved service for the person concerned.

-What is the family leave in the event of quarantine or isolation of a child ?
+What is the family leave in the event of the Covid-19 pandemic ?

 As part of the measures implemented in schools and childcare facilities to combat the spread of the SARS-CoV-2 coronavirus (COVID-19), a child may have to be placed in quarantine or isolation by order or recommendation of the Health Directorate, respectively the competent authority.

 In order to reduce the risk of spreading COVID-19, and depending on the evolution of the number of infections, particularly in view of the increase in infections over the last few weeks, it is necessary to take all measures likely to curb the spread.
 Thus, educational and childcare establishments, mini-crèches and parental assistants may be obliged to suspend their activities partially or entirely for a given period of time.
-In this context, a specific procedure has been put in place allowing one of the parents to benefit from the extended leave for family reasons.
+In this context, a specific procedure (applicable up to 17 May 2021) has been put in place allowing one of the parents to benefit from the extended leave for family reasons.

 - Who is concerned ?

-Are concerned, any parent (employee, self-employed, apprentice) affiliated in Luxembourg who is responsible for :
+Are concerned, any parent (employee, self-employed, apprentice) affiliated in Luxembourg who is responsible for a child :

-- a child vulnerable to COVID-19 (the condition applies since 28 December and until 20 January 2021 inclusive); or
+- vulnerable to COVID-19 (the condition applies since 28 December and until 20 January 2021 inclusive); or

-- under a quarantine or isolation measure decided or recommended by the Health Directorate, respectively the competent authority; or
+- between 13 and 18 years of age and hospitalised under a quarantine or isolation measure decided or recommended by the Health Directorate.

 These limitations do not apply in the case of telework that remains work performed from home and during which the parent cannot provide care for the child.